zhenia-cyp/like-spotify/README.md

 Likespotify

-This music application where the users can create their own albums (crud operations), listen to favorite music and share them with each other.
+This music application where the users can create their own albums (crud operations), listen to favorite music and share them with each other

 Features

-- User registration/authentication.
+- User registration/authentication
-- Login/logout.
+- Login/logout
 - The user can create an album and share it with others.
-If the album is created by another user, then crud functions on the album cannot be done.
+If the album is created by another user, then crud functions on the album cannot be done
-- integrated url shorter app.
+- integrated url shorter app
-- custom javascript audio player.
+- custom javascript audio player
+- search
+- adaptive layout

 Technologies